The Shift Theory

 All life forms possess a certain essence of their creator, much like a child inherits its parents’ genes.
 Humans are created within this sphere we call Earth, so we possess certain attributes of Mother Earth, just as we share a similar elemental composition with the stars.

-2. The River Map and The Stream Scroll
+The River Map & The Stream Scroll

 河图 洛书